 This conference supports excellence in teaching at UB and is made possible through an endowment by Drs.
 Ron Gentile and Kay Johnson-Gentile.

-Universal Design for Learning is a researched-based design framework that addresses and celebrates student diversity proactively.
+Universal Design for Learning (UDL) is a researched-based design framework that addresses and celebrates student diversity proactively.
 In the keynote, you'll briefly encounter what UDL is and why it matters at UB today.
 You'll be given resources to pursue UDL further as you design and deliver your courses in such a way that all of your students may more effectively and efficiently achieve your rigorous goals.

-Eric J. Moore, PhD is a professional educator with over a decade of experience in the classroom ranging from teaching drama and English in Kokomo, Indiana to teaching literature and philosophy in international schools in Indonesia and South Korea.
+Eric J. Moore, PhD, is a professional educator with over a decade of experience in the classroom ranging from teaching drama and English in Kokomo, Indiana to teaching literature and philosophy in international schools in Indonesia and South Korea.
 Most recently, he has begun a scholarly career in teacher education and higher education instruction for diverse learners.

-Moore serves as the UDL and Accessibility specialist for the University of Tennessee, Knoxville and conducts private consulting related to inclusive education practices in higher education.
+Moore serves as the UDL and accessibility specialist for the University of Tennessee, Knoxville, and conducts private consulting related to inclusive education practices in higher education.
 He holds a PhD in inclusive education from UT, Knoxville, a MEd from Grand Valley State University and BA in secondary english education from Taylor University.